napari/napari.github.io/0.9.0/_sources/naps/9-multiple-canvases.md

 [VisPy](https://vispy.org/) (the only current rendering backend in napari) has its own specific definitions for some of these or related concepts, such as:
 - [`Canvas`](https://vispy.org/api/vispy.app.canvas.html#module-vispy.app.canvas): the whole surface on which things can be rendered (and which can be embedded in the GUI as we do in napari)
 - [`ViewBox`](https://vispy.org/api/vispy.scene.widgets.viewbox.html#module-vispy.scene.widgets.viewbox): a rectangular portion of a canvas where a Scene can be visualised
 - [`Scene`](https://vispy.org/api/vispy.scene.html#module-vispy.scene): a collection of renderable objects and cameras that the canvas can use to render inside a ViewBox.
-In vispy, scenes are tree-like structures called scenegraphs composed by Nodes.
+In vispy, scenes are tree-like structures called scenegraphs composed by Nodes. `Scene` is also now a model on the `ViewerModel`.

 Where necessary to refer to these concepts in this NAP (or discussion), such concepts will be qualified accordingly (for example: "a VisPy Canvas")
 :::

 ## Abstract
 Current napari architecture supports a single canvas/camera/view per viewer.
 Simultaneously showing multiple views of the same (or different) data generally necessitates opening an entirely new napari viewer window or low-level work with Qt widgets and private napari APIs.
 This wastes resources (primarily memory) and complicates interaction.
-This NAP establishes a plan to implement a builtin system for opening, visualizing and interacting with multiple views within a single viewer.
+This NAP establishes a plan to implement a builtin system for opening, visualizing and interacting with multiple views within a single window.

 We propose to achieve this in two parts that can be implemented independently:
-1. Splitting of part of the current `ViewerModel` into a new `View` model holding a `Layerlist`, a `Dims`, and a `Camera`. `ViewerModel` will hold a `list`/`Sequence` of `Views`, allowing for multiple independent views.
+1. Splitting of the current `ViewerModel` into two separate models:
+    - a `View` model holding a `Layerlist`, a `Dims`, a `Canvas` and a `Scene`
+    - `ViewerModel`,  which will hold stuff like the window title, the theme, etc, and a new list of `Views`, allowing for multiple independent views.
 2. Completion of the async `LayerSlicer` and `SliceRequest`/`SliceResponse` work for each layer type, and subsequent complete separation of layer slicing state from the layer models.
 This will allow to reuse layer objects between different views.

 ## Motivation and Scope